sayandippaul/Digit-Classifier/Readme.md

     while preserving maximum variance.
 -   This step makes the model faster and less prone to noise.

-### 3️⃣ CNN Prediction
+### 3️⃣ Logistic Regression Prediction

--   The processed image is fed into a **Convolutional Neural Network (CNN)** trained on MNIST.
--   CNN layers extract spatial features (edges, shapes, etc.) and output a probability distribution across digits 0--9.
+- The preprocessed image (flattened to 784 features) is first **scaled** using `MinMaxScaler()` to bring all pixel values between 0 and 1.
+- Then, **Principal Component Analysis (PCA)** reduces the dimensionality of the image data (for example, from 784 → 150 components), preserving the most significant variance.
+- The reduced feature vector is passed to the **Logistic Regression** classifier, which learns linear decision boundaries between digits (0–9).
--   The digit with the highest probability is the final prediction.
+- The model outputs the **predicted digit** with the highest confidence score.

 ### 4️⃣ Historical Fact